ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/TimeOut.md

 * No printf, malloc or new in ISR: Avoid any call to bulky library functions.
 In particular, certain library functions (such as printf, malloc and new) are not re-entrant, and their behavior could be corrupted when called from an ISR.

-* RTOS Timer: Consider using the [Arm Mbed RTOS Timer](https://developer.mbed.org/handbook/RTOS) instead of a Timeout.
-Your callback function will not be executed in an ISR, giving you more freedom and safety in your code.

 ##### API

 [![View code](https://www.mbed.com/embed/?type=library)](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/classmbed_1_1Timeout.html)